sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 🤝 Contributing
-I appreciate your interest in contributing!<br>
+I appreciate your interest in contributing!
 If you have any suggestions or additions that you think would improve this project, please don't hesitate to share them with me.
 I warmly invite you to contribute to this project by submitting a Pull request, where you can contribute your changes.
 Your efforts and insights will be greatly valued and will contribute to making this project even better and more beneficial for others.<br>
 Thank you in advance for your valuable contribution!